Code-Institute-Submissions/MarkReddy87-ReddyFitFast_MayResub/README.md

 ## 3. Features

 The Django framework allows developers to include such a wide variety of features in a short amount of time and this project has only touched the surface of what someone might be capable of doing.
-Below I will outline some of the main features of Reddy<strong>Fit</strong>Fast accompanied with screenshots from the live site.
+Below I will outline some of the main / security features of Reddy<strong>Fit</strong>Fast accompanied with screenshots from the live site.

+### 3.1 Main Features

 1. The Navigation Bar